Maverick -- or Mad Cow?

 Instead, McCain -- for his plain antagonism to individual rights and the grave danger this might pose to the Republic (and therefore, our lives) -- merely comes off sounding like an authoritarian prospective stepfather and the individual a flowering, sensitive adolescent whose whims might get hemmed in enough to cramp his style should Mommy decide to marry him.

-It can be a bracing approach when his issues line up with yours -- I, for one, would welcome President McCain's unilateral wars on pork-barrel spending and waterboarding -- but it's treacherous territory for those of us who consider "the pursuit of happiness" as something best defined by individuals, not crusading presidents-to-be. [bold added]
+It can be a bracing approach when his issues line up with yours -- I, for one, would welcome President McCain's unilateral wars on pork-barrel spending and waterboarding -- but it's treacherous territory for those of us who consider "the pursuit of happiness" as something best defined by individuals, not crusading presidents-to-be. [bold added](For the record, McCain's stand on waterboarding (also) endangers individual rights and his preoccupation with pork-barrel spending is a distraction from protecting them at best.)

 Never mind that the moral purpose of man's life is "the pursuit of happiness", that the government's whole purpose is to protect our inalienable right to do so, or that both of these things can be objectively demonstrated.